 Stay in touch online efficiently

 Online meetings are more tiring than in-person ones.
-So ask yourself: is this meeting really necessary?
+So ask yourself: Is this meeting really necessary?
 If a meeting is necessary, make sure to:

 Want to stay up to date on the latest news about work, the job market, and job openings?
 Follow us on LinkedIn and keep an eye on our job openings.